PROSTATE SURGERY

 faster recovery than before

-Keyhole prostate cancer surgery has transformed the operation of radical prostatectomy from the traditional ‘open’ operation that was associated with a 20% complication rate, a 30% risk of blood transfusion and a prolonged recovery into an operation that is more precise, safer and quicker to recover from, thanks to better instrumentation, a clearer view of the operation (due to magnification and less bleeding) and smaller incisions in the patient’s abdomen.
+Keyhole surgery has transformed radical prostatectomy from the traditional ‘open’ operation associated with a 20% complication rate, a 30% risk of blood transfusion, and prolonged recovery into a safer, more precise procedure.
+With the advanced instrumentation of the da Vinci SP robot, surgeons achieve enhanced visualisation, reduced bleeding, and smaller incisions for better outcomes.

-This improvement was achieved initially by laparoscopic surgery in the 2000s, in which the surgeon holds the instruments in their hands, and then by robot-assisted surgery in the 2010s, which led to even better cancer control and preservation of bladder and sexual function.
+This improvement began with laparoscopic surgery in the 2000s, where surgeons manually controlled the instruments, followed by robot-assisted surgery in the 2010s, which provided improved cancer control and better preservation of bladder and sexual function.

 da Vinci ‘multiport’ robotic surgery

-Intuitive Surgical’s first da Vinci robot, consisting of a surgical console, a vision cart and a patient cart, was first introduced into operating theatres in 2000.
-Since then, more than 11 million robotic surgeries have been performed worldwide using 7,500 systems, which have evolved in sophistication and ease of use from the early ‘standard model’ 3-arm robot, through the 4-arm S and Si models to the latest Xi and 5 systems.
+Introduced in 2000, Intuitive Surgical’s first da Vinci robot revolutionised operating theatres with its surgical console, vision cart and patient cart.
+Since then, more than 11 million robotic surgeries have been performed worldwide using 7,500 systems.
+These systems have evolved in sophistication and ease of use, from the original 3-arm robot standard model, to the advanced 4-arm S and Si models, and now to the latest Xi and 5 systems.

-- better preservation of bladder and sexual function
+- delicate nerves are preserved, maintaining bladder and sexual function

 The da Vinci Single Port robotic platform